 I’ve used Dawn dishwashing detergent my entire adult life.
 It seemed to work better than every other brand I tried.
 The concentrated version seemed to go a lot further than other brands, therefore giving me my money’s worth.
 Even after I started reducing the number of products in plastic packaging that I buy, I kept buying Dawn.
-I use it not only to wash dishes, but I also use it in my Easy DIY all-purpose cleaner.
+I used it not only to wash dishes but also used it in my Easy DIY all-purpose cleaner.

 I believed that Dawn products were helping clean and save wildlife after oil spills.
 And I think they do in some cases, as well as raise money to donate toward rescue efforts.
-According to this 2010 article in the Washington Post, Dawn is legitimately used by the International Bird Rescue Research Center (IBRRC).
-“After a 1971 oil spill, the California-based nonprofit group began experimenting with products including paint thinner and nail polish remover to find the least traumatizing method for cleaning oiled animals.”
-So in 1978, the IBRRC started a relationship with Procter and Gamble, the makers of Dawn.
-From the IBRRC’s blog: “Through trial, error, and our tenacity to find a solution, we discovered that Procter and Gamble’s Dawn dish soap, was the golden ticket!
-It was inexpensive, effective, readily available, and Procter and Gamble was excited to learn about this somewhat unusual use of their product.”
+According to a 2010 article in the Washington Post after the major BP Deepwater Horizon spill, Dawn is legitimately used by the International Bird Rescue.
+“After a 1971 oil spill, the California-based nonprofit group began experimenting with products including paint thinner and nail polish remover to find the least traumatizing method for cleaning oiled animals.”1 So in 1978, the International Bird Rescue started a relationship with Procter and Gamble, the makers of Dawn.
+“Through trial, error, and our tenacity to find a solution, we discovered that Procter and Gamble’s Dawn dish soap, was the golden ticket!
+It was inexpensive, effective, readily available, and Procter and Gamble was excited to learn about this somewhat unusual use of their product.”2

-But Dawn is supposedly petroleum-based – so does that mean they’re part of the problem?
+But Dawn is petroleum-based – so does that mean they’re part of the problem?

 NPR did a segment on this very issue after the BP oil spill disaster in 2010, looking at the story in detail and interviewing people from both sides.
 The overall conclusion was that yes, Dawn does help remove crude oil from the animals.
 But this is because the grease-cutting part of the solution is made from petroleum, according to Procter & Gamble, who was interviewed for the segment.
-There are alternatives to using petroleum products but need testing.
-Meanwhile, rescuers and veterinarians are sticking with what works – because, in the end, they are trying to save the animals’ lives.
-It’s a very good segment, please check it out.
+There are alternatives to using petroleum products but that needs testing.
+Meanwhile, rescuers and veterinarians are sticking with what works, because, in the end, they are trying to save the animals’ lives.3

 What about animal testing?